me-box/core-logger/README.md

 curl -X PUT localhost:8000/observe/foo --data '[{"path": "/ts/foo"}, {"key": "vl6wu0A@XP?}Or/&BR#LSxn>A+}L)p44/W[wXL3<"}, {"main_endpoint": "tcp://127.0.0.1:5555"}, {"router_endpoint": "tcp://127.0.0.1:5556"}, {"max_age": 60}, {"token": ""}]'
 ```

-## POST to store
+## Interact with store

 Once we have setup some observations we can post to the store to generate some log entries.
-For example, below we post 5 times to the
+For example, below we post 5 times to the store.

 ```bash
 docker run --network host -it jptmoore/zestdb /app/zest/client.exe --server-key 'vl6wu0A@XP?}Or/&BR#LSxn>A+}L)p44/W[wXL3<' --path '/ts/foo' --mode post --payload '{"value": 42}' --loop 5